okfn/opendatahandbook-old/source/how-to-open-up-data/apply-an-open-license.rst

 .. _open: http://opendefinition.org/
 .. _Open Definition: open_

 What licenses can you use?
-We recommend for 'open' data you use one of the licenses conformant with the `Open Definition`_ and marked as suitable for data.
+We recommend that for 'open' data you use one of the licenses conformant with the `Open Definition`_ and marked as suitable for data.
 This list (along with instructions for usage) can be found at: